oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Usage of Deprecated CWE
 <usage-of-deprecated-cwe>
-For each item in the CWE array it MUST be tested that the CWE is not deprecated in the given version.
+For each item in the CWE array it SHALL be tested that the CWE is not deprecated in the given version.

 The relevant path for this test is: